robrys/TeamJRSS/README.md

 3. After the event, a follow-up email can be sent asking attendees to list their skills for matching with other attendees for future events
  * Email should include a personalized link to update their skills at any time in the future
  * System should periodically send out a reminder every so many weeks/months, as their skills will change

+*Please note that this code relies on actual event IDs in the API.
+Thus "localhost:5000/rsvp" or "localhost:5000/rsvp/100" will not work, but "localhost:5000/541f60e5ff7ba819334c8ffa" for an actual event will.*

 **Design Benefits:**
  * Pre-event RSVP takes care of a good portion of attendees, reducing congestion